ModItAll/Framework/ModFormat.md

 This specification describes the binary format used by the module system of orka to describe, in a platform-independant manner, the module, and properties of the module.

  This format is based upon [LCS 4](https://lightningcreations.github.io/LCS/publications/LCS4) and uses the definitions provided there.
+The file is written in Little Endian Byte Order Mode.

- This format shall use the extension .okm
+ This format shall use the extension .mia

  The type `empty` used in this document shall be a type that has an empty byte representation.